Azerbaijan in the Eurovision Song Contest 2014: Semi-final

 Dilara Kazimova took part in technical rehearsals on 28 April and 2 May, followed by dress rehearsals on 5 and 6 May.
 This included the jury show on 5 May where the professional juries of each country watched and voted on the competing entries.

 The Azerbaijani performance featured Dilara Kazimova in a dark red dress performing with an aerial acrobat on an 8-meter-high acrobatic trapeze and three backing vocalists.
-The LED screens transitioned from a silhouette of giant stain glass windows to a cityscape and ice crystals.
+The LED screens transitioned from a silhouette of giant stained-glass windows to a cityscape and ice crystals.
 The performance was directed by Asa Engman and Piotr Torazawa Giro, which based the idea of the aerial act as an imaginary "point of view" from which a new meaning in ordinary life scenes can be found, representing the spiritual concept of a soul.
 The aerial acrobat that joined Dilara Kazimova on stage was Matleena Laine, while the backing vocalists were Jennie Jahn, Sofia Lindström and Lena Engman.

 At the end of the show, Azerbaijan was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Azerbaijan placed ninth in the semi-final, receiving a total of 57 points.